BenjaminPollak/dot_files/README.md

 * Git Configs
 * Vim/Nvim Config

-These are the files that need to be added:
-* ~/.config/i3/config
-* ~/.config/i3blocks/
-* ~/.config/nvim/

 Config files are managed through GNU Stow.

-Dockerfile and Makefile are included so I can test this setup easy.
+Dockerfile and Makefile are included so I can test this setup easily.

+# TODOs
+* Add ~/.config/i3/config
+* Add ~/.config/i3blocks/
+* Refactor custom nvim commands to use Lua instead of Vimscript